Q: What should I do if I receive a Foreign Account Tax Compliance Act (FATCA) letter from my foreign financial institution?

 Q: When does tax planning require a tax attorney?

 A: A well-executed tax plan can reduce your tax burden.
 It will also give you peace of mind that any future audit examination will not contain any mistakes in the application of tax law.
-Both individuals and businesses can benefit from tax planning as tax law is always changing.
-We advise on complex federal, state and international reporting laws.
+Both individuals and businesses can benefit from tax planning, as tax law is always changing.
+We advise on complex federal, state, and international reporting laws.
 We frequently work with our clients’ accountants on technical issues.

 Q: What should I do if I have unfiled individual or business tax returns?

-A: Depending upon the amount of unreported income and the years of unfiled returns, the taxpayer could be at risk per tax year for willful failure to file a tax return that is punishable up to one year in prison or tax evasion that can carry a five-year prison term.
+A: Depending upon the amount of unreported income and the years of unfiled returns, the taxpayer could be at risk per tax year for willful failure to file a tax return, that is punishable up to one year in prison; or tax evasion, which can carry a five-year prison term.
 The attorney-client privilege prevents the government from compelling the attorney from sharing confidential communications related to the legal representation.
 This privilege is very important for taxpayers at risk for criminal prosecution.
 Typically, the IRS will send a letter to the taxpayer if the tax return was not filed.
 Even if the IRS has not yet contacted the taxpayer about unfiled tax returns, the problem will not go away.
 The preparation of old tax returns is a time-consuming process as the records may no longer be easily accessible.
 Late-filed returns are closely scrutinized by the IRS.

-The risk of criminal prosecution significantly increases if a former spouse or employee plans to or has already contacted the IRS with allegations of tax fraud.
+The risk of criminal prosecution significantly increases if a former spouse or employee plans to, or has already, contacted the IRS with allegations of tax fraud.
 In this situation, a domestic voluntary disclosure could be the best way to file the old tax returns without a criminal investigation.
 There are several requirements to be eligible for a taxpayer to make a domestic voluntary disclosure.
 The taxpayer notifies the IRS of the unfiled tax returns.
 The taxpayer cannot already be under an IRS audit examination or criminal investigation.
 The unreported income must be from legal sources.
 The taxpayer must cooperate with the IRS to determine the correct tax liability.
 Lastly, the taxpayer must make a good faith effort to fully pay the tax, interest, and penalties.

-Q: The IRS has filed a tax lien against me, how do I get it released?
+Q: The IRS has filed a tax lien against me.
+How do I get it released?

 A: The IRS filed the tax lien to secure the IRS’ creditor interest in collecting unpaid taxes.
 The lien is subject to a 10-year statute of limitations.
 Outside of waiting 10 years, the IRS will generally only release a valid lien once the tax debt is fully paid.
 A tax lien hurts the taxpayer’s credit score and prevents many taxpayers from qualifying for a home mortgage.
 To help a current homeowner access his or her home equity to pay the tax debt, the IRS will subordinate the tax lien to the lender.
 Additionally, taxpayers with a tax lien will find it harder to sell their current house.
 The IRS will discharge a tax lien on a home if the taxpayer agrees to transfer the proceeds of the sale to the IRS to the extent of the lien.

-Q: The IRS has garnished my wages and seized money from my bank account, how do I get the IRS to stop?
+Q: The IRS has garnished my wages and seized money from my bank account.
+How do I get the IRS to stop?

-A: The IRS is legally required to send written notification to a taxpayer before initiation a tax levy (i.e. seizure) of a taxpayer’s assets.
+A: The IRS is legally required to send written notification to a taxpayer before initiating a tax levy (i.e. seizure) of a taxpayer’s assets.
 Thereafter, the IRS has many tools to collect the taxes during the 10-year statute of limitations that begins after the assessment of tax from a tax return, substitute for return or audit examination.
 If the taxpayer cannot fully pay the tax debt, he or she can request a collection alternative along with a complete Form 433, Collection Information Statement.
 Form 433 contains a list of the taxpayer’s assets along with monthly income and expenses.
 The IRS will not consider collection alternatives if there are unfiled tax returns or if the current year’s estimated tax payments have not been made.

 If the IRS determines that the taxpayer can fully pay the tax debt during the collection period, the IRS will approve an installment agreement to fully pay the taxes.

 If it appears unlikely that the taxpayer will be able to fully pay the tax balance, the taxpayer could propose an Offer in Compromise to settle the tax debt for less than the full amount due.
 The IRS will review the Form 433 along with the supporting financial statements to determine the taxpayer’s reasonable collection potential.
 The IRS calculates the reasonable collection potential by adding the value of the taxpayer’s assets to the monthly net income multiplied by the remaining number of months the IRS has to collect the tax debt.
-If the reasonable collection potential is less than the total tax balance due, then the taxpayer is a good candidate for an Offer in Compromise which can be calculated two ways.
+If the reasonable collection potential is less than the total tax balance due, then the taxpayer is a good candidate for an Offer in Compromise which can be calculated two ways: